vishalsingh2972/100xDevs_2.0/README.md

 Documenting all my learnings from 100xDevs cohort 2.0 by [@hkirat](https://github.com/hkirat)

-# Topics covered in the repository
+# Topics covered in the Cohort

 - MERN Stack
 - DevOps Basics